Summary:

 The deepest intersection of the Consort orebody is 1,450m below adit elevation.
 The orebody is open at depth.

 The BTRP operation re-treats previously processed gold ore in the form of slime or tailings material.
-The slimes emanated mostly from historical mining and processing activities of the same orebodies that are currently being mined underground from the existing Barberton Mines operations.
+The slime emanated mostly from historical mining and processing activities of the same orebodies that are currently being mined underground from the existing Barberton Mines operations.
+Deposition material of historically treated metallurgical tailings from Fairview, Consort and Sheba Mines.